-The Incident Number, also known as the Incident Tracking Number (TRN), is assigned to the defendant during a specific arrest.
 The State Identification Number (State ID No.) is a unique number assigned by the Texas Department of Public Safety to every defendant for a lifetime.
+The SID is issued to the defendant by the DPS

-Enter the TRN and State ID No., if these numbers have been assigned at the time of the judgment.
-The attorney for the State should have access to these numbers.
+Enter the TRN, along with TRS, and State ID No., if these numbers have been assigned at the time of the judgment.
+The attorney for the State may have access to these numbers.